HERE FOR YOU

 Waste Management Companies

-It is vital for waste management companies to understand the benefits of compositional analysis, how this translates into the renewable and the added value this could potentially bring.
+Waste management companies need to understand the benefits of compositional analysis, how this translates into renewable energy, and the added value this could potentially bring.

-As the push for a Circular Economy is now a driving force behind the decision making within the waste management sector, understanding the composition of your waste will allow you to extract added value from the waste stream, converting your waste into a commodity.
+The push for a Circular Economy is a driving force behind the decision-making within the waste management sector.
+Understanding the composition of your waste allows you to extract added value, converting your waste into a commodity.

-Through compositional analysis of the input material, operators can build a reliable profile of their waste and gain valuable insights into the levels of different elements and potentially harmful contaminants within their commodity.
+Compositional analysis of the input helps operators build a reliable profile of their materials.
+Through this, they can gain valuable insights into the elements and potentially harmful contaminants within their commodity.

 (IBA) Bottom Ash